-Rocket/artillery barrages (unguided munitions): Use of these weapons has been steadily increasing during the conflict but have remained at a notably high intensity in the past seven days amid the Mariupol siege, and as Russia advances on Donbass and continues shelling Kharkiv.
-However, strikes targeting Kyiv have dissipated in the past three weeks.
+Rocket/artillery barrages (unguided munitions): Use of these weapons has been steadily increasing during the conflict but has remained at a notably high intensity in May as Russia advances on Donbass and continues shelling Kharkiv.
+However, strikes targeting Kyiv have dissipated in the past six weeks.